ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Defined dynamic update of access rights through token series.

 * Clarifications:

+  * Processing of the access token at the RS.

   * The RS binds the access token to a specific Recipient Context.